ofallonlabs/saeedmirshekari/_src/blog/explaining-wine-quality-predictions-with-lime-a-guide-to-interpreting-classification-models.md

 ---
 layout: blog_base.njk
-title: "Explaining Wine Quality Predictions with Lime: A Guide to Interpreting Classification Models"
+title: "Explainable AI: A Guide to Interpreting Classification Models with Lime"
 description: Learn how the Lime library can help interpret and explain the results of a classification model for wine quality prediction.
 Understand the importance of interpretability, visualize explanations, and gain valuable